-We represented two brave female U.S. Merchant Marine (USMMA) students in their lawsuits against cargo ship owner-operator Maersk Line for failing to protect them from sexual assault and harassment during the cadets’ “Sea Year” program aboard the Maersk M/V Alliance Fairfax.
-You can read more about these cases here.
+We are representing two brave female U.S. Merchant Marine (USMMA) students in their lawsuits against cargo ship owner-operator Maersk Line for failing to protect them from sexual assault and harassment during the cadets’ “Sea Year” program aboard the Maersk M/V Alliance Fairfax.

 Hope Hicks was raped by a superior officer, and the female cadet who goes by the moniker “Midshipman Y” suffered continuous sexual harassment from a Maersk crew member.
 Along with Hope and Midshipman Y, we are committed to bringing about systematic change to maritime training programs like Sea Year and to ending sexual assault and sexual abuse in the maritime industry.

 After Hope shared her story with a national audience, other victims came forward with their own stories of sexual assault and harassment during their time as cadets aboard commercial cargo ships.
-If you were sexually assaulted or harassed as a cadet in a Sea Year program or if you have information about sexual assault and/or sexual harassment in a maritime training program, please fill out our online form or contact Sanford Heisler Sharp’s team of dedicated attorneys and staff at MaritimeSurvivors@sanfordheisler.com.
+If you were sexually assaulted or harassed as a cadet in a Sea Year program or if you have information about sexual assault and/or sexual harassment in a maritime training program, please fill out our online form or contact the Sanford Heisler Sharp team of dedicated attorneys and staff at [email protected].